 Body

-The following section to be included in the letter is the body paragraph(s).
-This is the most crucial section of the entire letter and will include all necessary information required for the tenancy confirmation.
+The following section is to be included in the body paragraph(s).
+This is the most crucial section and will include all necessary information required for the tenancy confirmation.
 In addition, it should include the following information:

 - Verify the residence of the tenant: The exact address of the rental unit should be mentioned.
-This address should be specific, including the city, state, and Zip code, to correspond precisely with whatever they need this letter for.
+This address should be specific, including the city, state, and Zip code, to correspond precisely with whatever they need it for.

-- Mention tenant’s necessary information, name, and address: All the tenant’s contact information should also be included so that there is no possible discrepancy.
+- Mention the tenantโs necessary information, name, and address: All the tenantโs contact information should also be included so that there is no possible discrepancy.
 If they no longer live at the address, then you can include their new address here.

 - Specify the amount of rent: The amount of rent due each month is another crucial point to be included.
 Additionally, it may be helpful to write when the rent is due (the 1st, 15th, or 30th).